He said lack of sleep causes people to crave unhealthy foods, such as those high in fat, sugar and salt.

 Nadine Grimley became a part of the WKBN 27 First News Team in 2014 as a video journalist.

 He said high blood pressure is the number one cause of stroke and heart disease.

 Chad serves as a sports anchor and as executive producer of Game of the Week.

 Ryan Allison has worked in sports since 2001.

 Players said they want to keep the Tigers’ winning ways with the new coach.

 The Business Journal’s website is continuing to grow.

-Heart disease is the number one killer of men in the United States.
+Heart disease is the No. 1 killer of both men and women.

 Dr. Shayesteh explains how lifestyle changes can help someone reverse pre-diabetes and diabetes.